 Thank you for partnering with us in your student’s learning.
 We appreciate all the effort from students, parents, teachers, and staff to help ensure that our focus on learning continues.
 We are sharing student academic progress reports today with our families via their child(ren)’s school.
-Please visit our support site for further explanations and FAQs about how student progress is being reported.

 Is LISD meeting expectations during this challenging time?
 Surveys on the way to teachers, parents, and students

 As we continue to plan based on the governor’s executive order that school buildings will remain closed for the remainder of the 2019–20 school year, we would like to gather feedback from our teachers, parents, and students about how things are going with our emergency distance learning.
 Each group will receive an Insider with a link to a short survey or you just click on the link below to share your feedback.
 Please complete the survey by May 1, and thank you for letting us know how we can improve and better support our community.